eduvpn/documentation/API.md

   generating a key pair.
 This means the configuration can easily be refetched in case an update is needed without creating a new key pair;
 * `GET` to `/user_info` to obtain user information;
-* A federation model is described as well.
+* Extended authorization model in "Authorization" section.

 For security reasons, API 2 switches to the _authorization code_ flow, together with mitigations described in the following documents: